 The DT 990 PRO 80 Ohms and 250 Ohms do not come with a microphone.
 However, you can attach a noise-canceling Modmic Uni, which is available at an extra cost, to enjoy full DVD sound quality.
 Additionally, users can toggle the ModMic wireless between the omnidirectional setting for a more responsive recording function and the uni-directional setting to filter out any background noise.

-Due to their similar weight and construction material, the Beyerdynamic DT 990 PRO 80 Ohms and DT 990 PRO 250 Ohms are very comfortable headphones that you can enjoy using long durations.
+Due to their similar weight and construction material, the Beyerdynamic DT 990 PRO 80 Ohms and DT 990 PRO 250 Ohms are very comfortable headphones that you can enjoy using for long durations.
 They both come with exceptionally thick and plushy ear cups with thick memory foam padding and velour pads.

 They also come with the same open-back and over-ear design, ascertaining proper ventilation while playing long hours.
 However, the DT 990 PRO 80 Ohms is slightly lighter than the DT 990 PRO 250 Ohms with a weight of 0.7 pounds compared to 0.8 pounds.